indico/indico/doc/guides/UserGuide/Categories.rst

 |image1|

 Setting the protection for your category is important.
-You can set it to Inheriting, Private or Public, see :ref:`access_control` .
+You can set it to Inheriting, Restricted or Public, see :ref:`access_control` .

 -----------------